albertobelloni/TestBeam/README.md

 ### Multi-Gaussian

 The main macro is _peakfinder.C_.
 Instructions on how to run it are reported in the top part of that file.
-Once run, the _text\_results.txt_ file will also contain the results of the <p.e.> estimation using the histogram integral and multi-Gaussian fit methods.
+Once run, the _yield\_results.txt_ file will also contain the results of the <p.e.> estimation using the histogram integral and multi-Gaussian fit methods.
 It is now ready to be copied to the DN-18-007 directory.